grant-olson/grant-olson.github.io/_drafts/magloop.md

 I'm only plan to run 100 watts, but needed a capacitor that could handle more power.
 I needed a vaccum-sealed capacitor which removes the easy path for high voltage electric arcs between plates.
-The best way to get one that can do this and is affordable to the hobbiest is to order old Soviet-Era surplus vaccum variable capactiors off of eBay.
+The best way to get one that can do this and is affordable to the hobbyest is to order old Soviet-Era surplus vacuum variable capacitors off of eBay.

-As I browsed the various listings from sellers in Ukraine and the Russian Federation, I kept upselling myself. *Only $10 more to handle 10,000 volts!
+As I browsed the various listings from sellers in Ukraine and the Russian Federation, I kept up-selling myself. *Only $10 more to handle 10,000 volts!
 Sold!* *Only another $20 for another 100 picoFarads!
 Done!* And before I knew it I had purchased the biggest monstrosity of a variable capacitor that the finest minds in Soviet engineering could